praw-dev/praw/docs/pages/getting_started.rst

 ...     karma_by_subreddit[subreddit] = (karma_by_subreddit.get(subreddit, 0)
 ...                                     + thing.score)

+Finally, let's output the karma breakdown in a pretty format.

+>>> import pprint
+>>> pprint.pprint(karama_by_subreddit)

 And we're done.
-The program could use a way of displaying the data, exception catching, etc. If you're interested, you can check out a more fleshed out version of this `Karma-Breakdown
+The program could use a better way of displaying the data, exception catching, etc. If you're interested, you can check out a more fleshed out version of this `Karma-Breakdown
 <https://github.com/Damgaard/Reddit-Bots/blob/master/karma_breakdown.py>`_
 program.